JayWood/content-warning-v3/readme.txt

 1. Preview of the dialog shown by colorbox, for more info check the youtube video.

 == Changelog ==

+= 3.5.2 =
+* More PHP Cleanup to WP Standards
+* Updated Colorbox to v1.5.10 [Github Changelog](https://github.com/jackmoore/colorbox#changelog)
+* Fixed Colorbox popup to show like it is supposed to, broke it in 3.5.1, sorry!
+* Updated JW Simple Options framework to latest.
+* Updated stable tag to latest WP Version
+* Updated tested tag to latest WP Version
+* More little things I can't remember.

 = 3.5.1 =
 * PHP Cleanup